 To reduce printing costs, start by focusing on the core metrics that reveal the most about your organization’s printing culture.
 Print management software makes it easy for decision makers and IT directors to track these key metrics and make informed choices that benefit the organization.
 For example:

-- Printing volume: Who’s printing, how much is it costing, and how much of this print volume can be converted to electronic?
+- Printing volume: Who is printing, how much costs, and how much of this print volume can be converted to electronic?

 - Color print: Who prints the most in color, and do these documents require color?
 Color jobs cost three to five times more than black and white, and sometimes much more.

 - Print from locally attached devices: Ongoing costs for desktop printing are high.
 In addition, the proliferation of these devices results in low asset utilization of shared network printers and higher costs per page.
 With properly secured network devices, confidential printing can be done much more economically than with desktop devices.

 - Email printing: Who is printing the most email?
 This type of printing is rarely essential for business and easy to share electronically when necessary.